3fon3fonov/exostriker/README.md

 - [ ] Internal TTV and photo-dynamical modeling (i.e. the external "TTVFast" will become a secondary option).
 - [ ] Combined modeling with Astrometry (As of Ver 0.75 this is possible, but is still work in progress).

-Please keep in mind that this software is developed mostly for my needs and fun.
-I hope, however, that you may find it capable of solving your scientific problems too.
-At the moment, there is NO documentation, but as you will find, the GUI is self-explanatory.
-The import as a Python library indeed needs documentation, but I plan to write such after approx. Ver.
-0.8, when most of the functions and classes will be firmly defined and will start optimizing the software core.
-If you need the Exo-Striker as a library, you can check the [Notebook_and_script_examples](https://github.com/3fon3fonov/exostriker/tree/exostriker-ready/Notebook_and_script_examples), or you can drop me a line at trifonov@mpia.de for further instructions.

 Feedback and help in further development will be highly appreciated!
 A wish-list with your favorite tools and methods to be implemented is also welcome!